jeremybradbury/courier-postgraphile/README.md

 ## Integration Testing over Unit Testing

 Since integration tests are actually pretty simple to automate these days, they can prevent server code from being plagued with more complex patterns to support unit testing.

+In this case, unit tests would have to be done in the database engine.

 This framework focuses less on commit hooks preventing bad commits, and more CI based, pre-deployment testing that can be triggered locally with ease.